josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Tasks to complete_:

-- Open the Azure Machine Learning Workbench and then open the Command Prompt
+- Open the Azure Machine Learning Workbench and then open the Command Prompt.

 - Execute the following to update/install the Azure CLI packages: